sangpham2710/CS161-Project/README.md

 # CS161 - Final Project

-This is our project on building a game called Minesweeper by using C++.
+This is our Minesweeper clone for the CS161 Final Assignment using only C++ windows.h library.

 ## Authors :wave:

-- [@sangpham2710](https://github.com/sangpham2710) - Phạm Văn Tấn Sang - 21125063
+- 21125063 - Phạm Văn Tấn Sang ([@sangpham2710](https://github.com/sangpham2710))
-- [@doraemonidol](https://github.com/doraemonidol) - Đặng Hoàng Nhật Hưng - 21125041
+- 21125041 - Đặng Hoàng Nhật Hưng ([@doraemonidol](https://github.com/doraemonidol))

 ## Features

-### Graphics/Textures
+### Graphics

-The game graphics are simple since they are just the elements shown on the console.
-We were planning to renovate it by using some graphic library.
-However, since this version is working flawlessly and we are in love with its minimalist look, we decided to go with this style.
+The game graphics are simple since they are just the characters printed to the console.
+We intended to renovate it using some graphic libraries, but since this version is working flawlessly and we are in love with its minimalistic look, we had decided to

 ### Basic Features

 - Drawing the board (including cells, mines and flags).
-- Changing the state of each cell when it is selected.
+- Changing the cell's state when it is selected.
 - Timer.
 - Functions: `new game`, `change board dimensions`, `select a function from console screen`.
-- Randomize positions of the mines.
+- Generate random mines' positions.
 - Receiving new position of the pointer (to select a cell) from console screen.
-- Saving the current state of the board and loading in the next playing session.
+- Save the current playing board
-- Saving high scores.
+- Leaderboard.

+#### There are 3 game levels:

+- **Beginner:** 9x9 cells, 10 mines
+- **Intermediate:** 16x16 cells, 40 mines
+- **Expert:** 30x16 cells, 99 mines

 ### Remarkable Features

-- Change game board's size corresponding to the current gamemode in order to improve game experience.
+- Change game's resolution corresponding to the current level to improve user experience.
-- Prevent the first reveal of mine.
+- Guarantee that first cell clicked is not a mine.

 ## Hotkeys

-- `W` `A` `S` `D` : Move cursor.
+- `W`, `A`, `S`, `D`: Move cursor.
-- `J` `Enter` : Select | Reveal a cell.
+- `J`, `Enter`: Select options | Reveal current cell.
-- `K` : Reveal all adjacent cells of the current cell.
+- `K`: Reveal all adjacent cells of the current cell.
-- `L` : Flag a cell.
+- `L`: Flag current cell.
-- `O` : Save your game.
+- `O`: Save current board.
-- `R` : Replay your game.
+- `R`: Restart your game.
-- `Esc` : Exit.
+- `Esc`: Exit current playing game | Go back to menu.

 ## Documentation